liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 **Customization Settings:** lets you mark specific sections of the page you want users to be able to customize.

-Note that the *Manage &rarr; Page Layout* menu directs you to the same Layout tab that's in *Manage &rarr; Page*.
+Note that the *Edit &rarr; Page Layout* menu directs you to the same Layout tab that's in *Edit &rarr; Page*.

 #### Modifying Page Layouts